hughobrien/psu-constitution/README.md

 		1. Continued focus on Budget expenses to be part of Meetings

-3. The Executive Committee must fulfil its function and remit paying heed to this constitution.
+3. The Executive Committee must fulfil its function and remit paying heed to this Constitution.

 4. The Executive is required to meet a minimum of six times a semester.
 This does not limit the number of meetings to only six but is a requisite of the executive’s procedural operations.

-5. All members of the Executive Committee are required to attend all Executive Committee Meetings and perform duties as per constitution.
+5. All members of the Executive Committee are required to attend all Executive Committee Meetings and perform duties as per Constitution.

 6. Absence from more than two consecutive meetings without apologies by an executive officer shall be deemed a submission of and automatic acceptance of resignation.